 The Retained EU Law (Revocation and Reform) Act 2023 (REULA) came into force on 1 January 2024 and has some significant implications for IP law.
 Much IP law in the UK is derived from EU law – both implemented EU law and case law decided in view of EU law.
 REULA could impact all…

-THJ Systems Limited & Anor v Daniel Sheridan & Anor [2023] EWCA Civ 1354 concerned many issues but the one of most interesting was the correct legal test to consider whether a copyright work is original.
+THJ Systems Limited & Anor v Daniel Sheridan & Anor [2023] EWCA Civ 1354 concerned many issues but the one of most interest was the correct legal test to consider whether a copyright work is original.
 One would think this has been well rehearsed in numerous cases already, but the Court of Appeal decision…

 The UK government has run a consultation on the future of the UK’s exhaustion of IP rights regime.
 This ran for 12 weeks, closing on 31 August 2021.
 The consultation was open to responses from businesses, representative organisations, civil society organisations, legal practitioners, creators and consumers.
 The government is now considering the responses to the…